Guildford Circular via Albury Park Walk

 Lunch

-The only conveniently-placed pub on the Main & Eastern Walks is the William Ⅳ (01483-202685) in Little London, after 9¾ km on the Main Walk (5½ km if starting from Chilworth).
-However, at the end of 2023 it was closed and reportedly on the market.
-There are some pleasant spots nearby on Albury Heath for a picnic and later refreshment options at Newlands Corner (see below), but no more pubs until you are quite close to the finish.
+The only conveniently-placed pub on the Main & Eastern Walks is the William Ⅳ (01483-976305; food to 2.30pm Thu–Sat, 4pm Sun; drinks only Mon–Wed) in Little London, after 9¾ km on the Main Walk (5½ km if starting from Chilworth).
+After a long period of closure this up-market pub / restaurant reopened in 2024 with new owners; its ‘Garden & Bar’ menu of snacks and pizzas (Thu–Sat) complements its rather pricey restaurant-style meals.
+There are some pleasant spots nearby on Albury Heath for a picnic and later refreshment options at Sherbourne Pond and Newlands Corner (see below), but no more pubs until you are quite close to the finish.

 On the Western Walk the most convenient lunch pub is the Percy Arms (01483-561765) near Chilworth station, after 5½ km.
 This is a friendly and efficiently-run establishment with a large beer garden, serving good food with some South African specialties.